JuliaGraphs/MultilayerGraphs.jl/docs/src/tutorial.md

 configuration_multilayergraph = MultilayerGraph(empty_layers, empty_interlayers, truncated(Normal(10), 0.0, 20.0));
 ```

+    ┌ Warning: Checks for graphicality and coherence with the provided `empty_multilayergraph` are currently performed without taking into account self-loops.
+Thus said checks may fail event though the provided `degree_sequence` may be graphical when one allows for self-loops within the multilayer graph to be present.
+If you are sure that the provided `degree_sequence` is indeed graphical under those circumstances, you may want to disable checks by setting `perform_checks = false`.
+We apologize for the inconvenient.
+    └ @ MultilayerGraphs e:\other_drives\developer07\package_development\MultilayerGraphs\dev\MultilayerGraphs\src\multilayergraph.jl:187
     ┌ Info: Looping through wirings to find one that works...
-    └ @ MultilayerGraphs E:\other_drives\developer07\package_development\MultilayerGraphs\dev\MultilayerGraphs\src\utilities.jl:441
+    └ @ MultilayerGraphs e:\other_drives\developer07\package_development\MultilayerGraphs\dev\MultilayerGraphs\src\utilities.jl:441

-Note that this is not an implementation of a fully-fledged confiuration model, which would require to be able to specify a degree distribution for every dimension of multiplexity.
+Note that this is not an implementation of a fully-fledged confiuration model, which would require to be able to specify a degree distribution for every dimension of multiplicity.
 Please refer to [#future-developments]().

 There is a similar constructor for `MultilayerDiGraph` which requires both the indregree distribution and the outdegree distribution.
 Anyway due to current performance limitations in the graph realization algorithms, it is suggested to provide two "similar" distributions (similar mean or location parameter, similar variance or shape parameter), in order not to incur in lengthy computational times.